dod-zh/web/content/about/sustainability.md

 ## Green Practices for Participants

-Help us make DevOpsDays Switzerland more sustainable:
+Help us make DevOpsDays Zurich more sustainable:

 ### Getting There

 - Use public transportation (SBB day passes available)
 - Consider train travel instead of flying for shorter distances
 - Share rides with other attendees
 - Stay in eco-certified accommodations

 ### During the Event

 - Bring a reusable water bottle
 - Use digital materials instead of printing
 - Choose vegetarian meal options